 The next step is, of course, installing the flooring.
 Possibilities are endless!
 Hardwood floors, laminate, tiles, etc. – choose what appeals to you the most and what suits your new space best.
 Afterwards, a garage floor coating is recommended to add a protective layer on your flooring.

 Again, what you need to do with electricity depends on the space you want to create.
 Maybe you need to add new circuits or make do with the existing ones.
 Additional wiring could be run from the house, which will make this task more manageable.

 Heating and cooling

-According to sites like https://aqualityhvac.org/air-conditioning/air-filtration/, it’s also possible that you’ll be able to utilize and extend the cooling system you already have in your home.
-Especially if the garage is attached to the house.
+According to sites like https://aqualityhvac.org/air-conditioning/air-filtration/, it’s possible that you’ll be able to utilize and extend the cooling system you already have in your home, especially if the garage is attached to the house.
+You might need professional air conditioning services to extend your cooling system to your garage.
 On the other hand, if this is not an option, you can install a separate system in your new space with the help of the hvac company or AC services like Airsheen Services.
-That will make your new converted space cozy and comfortable.
-Click here for more heating and cooling tips and services.
+If you have an old furnace that you can use in your garage, make sure that it is serviced by a furnace repair professional.
+This will make your new converted space cozy and comfortable.
+Click here for more residential heating and cooling tips and services.

 Deal with unsightly areas and make the outside look seamless